cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 retriggered after a bug fix.

 .. note::
-   Incomplete tasks stall the workflow if there are no other tasks to run (see :ref:`workflow completion`).
+   Incomplete tasks stall the workflow if there is nothing else to do (see :ref:`workflow completion`).
 They also count toward the :term:`runahead limit`, because they may run again once dealt with.

 This graph says task ``bar`` should trigger if ``foo`` succeeds: